Pierrefonds-Roxboro: Geography

 It is composed of the former municipalities of Pierrefonds and Roxboro, spanning the northern part of the West Island.
 Besides its land borders with the borough of L'Île-Bizard–Sainte-Geneviève, as well as the boroughs of Saint-Laurent and Ahuntsic-Cartierville to the east, it borders the municipalities of Senneville, Sainte-Anne-de-Bellevue, Kirkland, and Dollard-des-Ormeaux.

 The borough has an area of 27.1 km^{2} (10½ sq. mi.) and a population of 69,297.

 Pierrefonds contains Cap-Saint-Jacques Nature Park, the largest nature park in the City of Montreal.
 It is also home to several English elementary schools (St. Anthony School, St. Charles School, Greendale, Terry Fox School, Kingsdale Academy) as well as the public English high school, Pierrefonds Community High School.
 There are two French private schools, Collège Charlemagne and Collège Beaubois, as well as the public French high school, École secondaire de l'Altitude (formerly Riverdale High School).
 There is also a large library.

 Roxboro has two nature parks known as Roxboro Island and Roxboro Woods, three elementary schools (Lalande, public French; Charles-Perrault, private French; and Socrates-Desmosthène, private French, with "advanced learning" in English and Greek) as well as a small library.
-It also had a Federal Canada Post office, which still operates as a distribution center.
+It also had a Federal Canada Post office, which still operates as a distribution centre.
 The former headquarters of the Roxboro Volunteer Fire Brigade, now Station 58 of the Service de sécurité incendie de Montréal, houses a single engine company.
 The adjacent former Roxboro Town Hall houses the Fire Prevention officers for Fire Division 11, and also serves as a borough point of service for the Roxboro area.